Water supply and sanitation in Yemen: Pre-war baseline (2007–2008)

-Continuity of water supply is poor in most Yemeni cities.
-For example, in Taiz, the frequency of the public piped water delivery is only once about every 40 days.
-More and more people have to rely on more costly water provided by private wells supplying water tankers.
-The quality of this water is questionable because these tankers have often been used for other purposes without appropriate cleaning.
-According to the Ministry of Water and Environment, 15 of 23 urban water utilities provided water every day for between 12 and 24 hours in 2007.
-These data do not differentiate between utilities with continuous supply and those with intermittent supply of a “moderate” sort (more than 12 hours daily water supply).
-The 15 cities thus include Sana’a and Aden that provide intermittent water supply.
-Four other towns provided water on a daily basis, but less than 12 hours per day.
-The city of Ibb and the town of Bajil provide water only once a week.
-And the utilities in Taiz and Mahwit provided water only less than once a week in 2007.
-However, there are potentially conflicting reports about the continuity of supply.
-For example, the Ministry reported that water was being provided on a daily basis in Amran in 2007.
-However, 100% of the respondents to a household survey in the same town in 2008 indicated that they received water only once a week or even once a month.
+According to a survey performed in 2007 by the Ministry of Water and Environment (MWE), municipal water deliveries have been highly intermittent.
+For example, in Taiz, public piped water is delivered only about once every 40 days.
+More and more people had to rely on more costly water supplied by private wells and water tankers.
+The quality of this water was questionable because these tankers were often cross contaminated.
+According to MWE, in 2007 only 15 out of 23 urban water utilities reported providing water daily for between 12 and 24 hours.
+However, these metrics did not distinguish between continuous supply and intermittent moderate (more than 12 hours daily water) supply.
+The 15 utilities were included in cities like Sana’a and Aden, which provide intermittent water supply.
+Four other towns provided water on a daily basis, but for less than 12 hours per day.
+During this period, the city of Ibb and the town of Bajil provided water only once a week, with utilities in Taiz and Mahwit delivered water less than once a week.
+There were conflicting data about the continuity of supply.
+For example, MWE reported that water was being provided daily in Amran in 2007, while 100% of the respondents to a household survey living there indicated that they had access to water weekly or even monthly in 2008.